WeirdMidas/Libperfmgr/README.md

 - Added adjguard, for users who want to prevent LMK from killing their most beloved apps.
 - Added memperfd, a better and adapted variant for current Androids of Matt Yang's qti-mem-opt.
 The focus is to reduce CPU usage of memory management while improving memory management.
 With the focus on stability and power consumption above all.
 - All the features and scripts from Matt Yang's original Perfd opt, with improvements and updates to work with current and updated rooting solutions.
+- ART optimizations coming from AOSP Master.
+The focus is to deliver better app execution, and in turn improve responsiveness across all profiles.
 - Focuses on compatibility, stability and energy efficiency above all.
 With each update, an optimization for at least one platform is guaranteed, or a new SOC is added (but this depends on the users).

 # Profiles